wavefrontHQ/docs/pages/doc/proxies_configuring.md

 ---
 Advanced proxy configuration includes use of configuration propertie  and performing advanced installation management such as installing proxies in a container.

+In addition to the proxy configuration properties discussed here you can also use [proxy preprocessor rules](proxies_preprocessor_rules.html).
+These rules allow you to manipulate incoming metrics before they reach the proxy, for example, you could remove confidential text strings or replace unacceptable characters.

 ## Proxy Configuration Properties